Independent Writer and Poet

 I am an independent writer and poet.
 My main project currently is the completion of a non-fiction book on the subject of Devon's women writers.
 This is my main website.
 You will find various links to other sites that I've developed and details of texts and poems I have published.

-See also Writing Women on the Devon Land a new blog about the book I am currently completing.
+See also Writing Women on the Devon Land an occasional blog about the contextual background to the book I am currently completing.

 There is also a related blog, at Scrapblog From the South-West.